unstoppable-tanmay/gifinfinity-remastered/NOTE.md

     likedAt - DateTime
     status - Boolean

 <!-- Database Password -->

     tanmaypanda752
     alphabi-giphy

 ## Graph

-1. graph shows searches/uses per a unit time
-2. graph shows users creation rate and user count in respect to unit time
-3. graph shows likes on search and in a unit time
+1. graph shows users search like time line data ✅
-4. graph shows top keywords searched in respect to count
+2. graph shows top keywords searched & most like gifs in a keyword in respect to count ✅
-5. a table shows the most active user from top
+3. a table shows the most active user from top ✅
-6. a table shows the most liked gifs in the table
+4. a table shows the most liked gifs in the table ✅